How to Rebuild a Honda CBR 600 Rear Brake Master Cylinder

 Bleeding the Brakes

 Before you begin, you'll need to extract the fluid from the brake system.
 You can either do it manually or by using a mini-fluid evacuator to make it easier.
-Watch the video below to see how to bleed the brakes on your motorcycle.
+Watch the video below to see how to bleed the brakes on a Honda CBR600.

 Disconnecting and Removing the Master Cylinder